 The OP-ICESCR is also a powerful tool for advocacy.
 All States parties to the International Covenant on Economic, Social and Cultural Rights (ICESCR) have the obligation to respect, protect and fulfill ESCR.
 The OP-ICESCR reinforces that all rights violations must have a remedy, foremost in their own country, but at the international level if necessary.
 The OP-ICESCR gives advocates a tool to push for improvements in their own judiciary system, as well as for laws and policies that secure and advance ESCR.
 The recommendations of the Committee on ESCR in emerging cases can be utilized to help interpret human rights obligations.

-The Optional Protocol includes three procedures: a complaints procedure, an inquiries procedure and an inter-states procedure.
+The Optional Protocol includes three procedures:

 - Provides an opportunity to seek remedy and compensation in individual cases when a State violates ESCR;